 The U.S. Army Corps of Engineers may need to decrease the probability of the water level rising to an elevation that could threaten the stability of the Herbert Hoover Dike.
 The lake's water level can rise up to six times faster than water can be discharged.
 The Corps strives to maintain Lake Okeechobee's water level between 12.5 feet and 15.5 feet NGVD.
 By initially prescribing low-volume releases, the regulation schedule reduces the frequency of larger releases that have greater impact on receiving water bodies.
 However, if inflows and levels continue to increase, larger releases are required.
 The Corps continuously monitors the effects of direct rainfall and any releases on the primary waterways and the receiving estuaries.
 The Corps confers with its partner agencies and stakeholders to modify releases to help minimize impacts to waterway communities and coastal waters.

-To assist the U.S. Army Corps of Engineers in furthering lake management goals, the South Florida Water Management District continues to provide unique scientific expertise and data for assessing the ecological health of Lake Okeechobee, the Caloosahatchee Estuary and their surrounding ecosystems.
+To assist the U.S. Army Corps of Engineers in furthering lake management goals, the South Florida Water Management District continues to provide unique scientific expertise and data for assessing the ecological health of Lake Okeechobee and the St. Lucie and Caloosahatchee estuaries and their surrounding ecosystems.